MrPowerpalm/testingbed/README.md

 # testingbed
-testing actions and other autoamtions
+testing actions and other automations